AnushaSinha08/Vanilla-Chocolatechip-Cake/README.md

-In this the ingredients and method to make a Vanilla Chcolate chip Cake.
+In this the ingredients and method to make a Vanilla Chocolate chip Cake.

 Enjoy!